 2. Idea creation and capture

-It is important that ideas are brief, in the range of 3 to 7 words, clearly written, and that there is enough movement to encourage vigorous responsive thinking.
-My time boundaries for this phase is usually 15 to 20 minutes.
+It is important that ideas are brief, in the range of 3 to 7 words, clearly written, and that there is enough movement to encourage vigorous, responsive thinking.
+My time boundaries for this phase are usually 15 to 20 minutes.

 3. Clustering and classifying defined ideas